EmoDex/emodex/README.md

 We are working on improving the performance of our model as well as offering additional NLP services and a public API.
 More to come.

-## API Keys
+## Private API Keys

 The website itself can be used for free.
+Free and paid API requests are now also available on [RapidAPI](https://rapidapi.com/KarstenT/api/emodex-emotions-analysis/).
-We also offer private API keys for classifying larger batches.
+We can also offer private API keys for classifying larger batches.
 Write to us about your project and project needs.
 You should state how much data you need to process, how often you need to request classifications and the overall business case.
 Please also state whether you use our services for research, commercial or other purposes.
 Write us at: contact.emodex@gmail.com

 ## Data security